claracruet/PCIL_selection_pipeline/Multi_target_PCIL_gene_example.md

 This example shows how to identify **PCIL (+) and PCIL (-) lines that can be used across multiple genomic targets**.

 The targets are first evaluated independently to identify the complete set of PCIL (+) candidates.
-Lines that contain introgressions spanning more than one target are then identified and used to restrict the population before ranking the preferred PCIL (+) lines.
+After the targets are evaluated independently, lines that are PCIL (+) for more than one target can optionally be identified and used to restrict the population before ranking preferred multi-target PCIL (+) lines.

 The same approach can be applied to PCIL (-) selection by first generating a broad set of candidate controls and then identifying PCIL (-) lines that can serve as controls across multiple targets.

 > **Note:** Multiple targets must be of the same `type`.
 For example, multiple genes can be analyzed together, but genes and regions should be evaluated in separate runs.

+Important: Multi-target selection does not require the same PCIL to be used for every target.
+Each target is first evaluated independently.
+The shared-line filtering shown here is an additional strategy for prioritizing PCILs that can be informative across multiple targets.

 ## Load the PCIL data